-Catalogue prepared by Dr. Kamal Agarwal Recommended by the Board of Studies on 4th Board of Studies, 11th July, 2024 Date of Approval by the Academic Council 24th Academic Council meeting held on 3rd August 2024
+Catalogue prepared by Dr. Kamal Agarwal

+Recommended by the 4 th Board of Studies, 11 th July, 2024

+Board of Studies on

+Date of Approval by the 24th Academic Council meeting held on 3rd August 2024

+Academic Council

-Course Code: Course Title: Regulator y Framework of Banking COM3040 Type of Course: Discipl · · L- T- P- C 0 3 0 3 Version No. 1.0 Course Pre-requisites Financial System.
-Banking Rules and Regu lations.
-Anti-requisites Nil Course Description The course will enable the students to learn the framework of banking.
-It provides a student with an understanding of basic banking structure.
-The course is both conceptual and analytical in nature and needs fair knowledge of microeconomics and macroeconomics.
-The students can develop the critical thinking and analytical skills.
-It will also enhance the banking decision making process in them assignments.
-Course Out Comes On successful completion of the course the students shall be able to: CO1: To master key concepts in banking and the regulation thereof.
-CO2: To provide a foundation in the structure and functioning of banks.
-CO3: To improve knowledge of current and future issues of banks.
-CO4: To engage the student in observation, analysis and critical reflection of banking.
-Course objective The objective of the course is to familiarize the learners with the concepts of Regulatory Framework for Banking and attain Employability through Problem Solving Methodologies.
-Course Content: Module 1 Regulatory framework of Bank.
-11 Sessi ons O .
-RBI Act, 1934, Banking Regul Regulation by other Authoriti Role of RB I, Governn nent as a
+Course Code: Course Title: Regulatory Framework of Banking COM3040 Type of Course: Discipline Elective Theory L- T- P- C 0 3 0 3 Version No. 1.0 Course Pre-requisites Financial System.
+Banking Rules and Regulations.
+Anti-requisites Nil Course Description The course will enable the students to learn the frame understanding of basic banking structure.
+The course needs fair knowledge of microeconomics and macroethinking and analytical skills.
+It will also enhance tassignments. is both conceptua conomics.
+The stu nl and anal ndents can ytical in n develop t ature and he critical Course Out Comes On successful completion of the course the students so CO1: To master key concepts in banking and the regular CO2: To provide a foundation in the structure and full CO3: To improve knowledge of current and future is CO4: To engage the student in observation, analysis ulation thereof. nctioning of bank ssues of banks. king.
+Course objective The objective of the course is to familiarize the learned for Banking and attain Employability through Prob amework Course Content: J Module 1 Regulatory framework of Bank.
+11 Sess